jaisw7/dgfs1D_gpu/README.md

 16GB device memory, and compute capability of 6.0.The solver has been written in Python/PyCUDA and is compiled using OpenMPI 2.1.0, g++ 5.2.0, and nvcc 8.0.61 compiler with third level optimization flag.
 All the simulations are done with double precision floating point values.

+**SPARTA Notes**
+* Specifically for multi-species cases, the SPARTA versions before 4Apr-18 may not yeild correct results.
+Please try recent versions.
+* If the provided SPARTA input script doesn't run on the first attempt, try reading through SPARTA documentation.
+There may be changes in the command styles.

 ### References:
 * **[Karniadakis 1999]** Karniadakis, George, and Spencer Sherwin.
   *Spectral/hp element methods for computational fluid dynamics.* Oxford University Press, 2013.